csning1998/on-premise-gitlab-deployment/README.md

     Entrypoint-->>-User: Display 'Rebuild All workflow completed'
 ```

-### B. Toolchain Roles and Responsibilities
+### B. Toolchain Roles and Responsibilities (Outdated)

-**This is somewhat outdated, but since the architecture may still undergo significant adjustments, it will not be updated here for now.**
+**This section is outdated.
+The architecture is now nearly converged, this section will be updated once the PoC of GitLab Infrastructure is ready.**

 > The setup process is based on the commands provided by Bibin Wilson (2025), which I implemented using an Ansible Playbook.
 Thanks to the author, Bibin Wilson, for the contribution on his article
 >